muerwre/nvs-tg-bot/README.md

 vi ./config/server.ts
 ```

-Next, get group_id and verification code from VK: you need Callback API tab at your group preferences.
+Next, get group_id and verification code from VK: you'll need to check Callback API tab at your group preferences (don't forget to enable notifications for new posts and group member actions there).

-You should obtain bot token from BotFather https://core.telegram.org/bots.
+You should also obtain bot token from BotFather https://core.telegram.org/bots.

 Run it in the background as I do:

 ```/usr/bin/forever start -c "npm run dev" --sourceDir /opt/nvs-tg-bot/ .```

+Open your editor and change everything to work properly.
+Good luck!